maraz-dev/illumin_eye_mobile/README.md

 ## Arduino

-The Arduino Code can be located in lib/arduino-code
+The Arduino Code can be found in [lib/arduino-code] folder